vplesko/libwfc/README.md

+# What you are looking at is an alernate implementation that uses [the Arc Consistency 4 algorithm](https://www.boristhebrave.com/2021/08/30/arc-consistency-explained) (the main branch uses AC-3).
+This implementation is much slower (compare benchmark results) and uses hundreds of times as much memory.
+I tried optimizing it, but it's still very slow.

+---

 # libwfc

 libwfc is a single-header C library for the Wave Function Collapse algorithm (WFC).
 It (currently) only covers the 2D overlapping model.
 WFC accepts a small reference image and outputs a larger image that resembles the input.
 See https://github.com/mxgmn/WaveFunctionCollapse for more details on the algorithm.